JaeDukSeo/Daily-Neural-Network-Practice-2/README.md

 ## Installing

-* Go to the directory in which you want to install PHP Censor, for example: `/var/www`:
+* If you don't have python installed please install it.

 ```bash
 cd /var/www